In a consumerist society marketing is everywhere. From a young age we are told to get on the capitalist treadmill – earn, spend, impress, repeat.

 KITCHEN items you definitely don’t need

 Unitaskers.
 Any gadget that only has one job is superfluous.
 I’m talking about that avocado-holder (it’s just a container with limited use), the olive pitter (a knife works), the pie maker (hello oven!), the apple slicer (doesn’t work well, I tried it) and herb scissors (they are just … scissors).
-Even if some of them are handy, they are used so rarely that they are never accessible and their spot hiding at the back the junk drawer is further entrenched.
+Even if some of them are handy, they are used so rarely that you can never find them.
+Their spot hiding at the back the junk drawer is further entrenched, and it’s a vicious circle.

 Sandwich press.
 Toasties in the oven are fine and in the frying pan are even better.